-Most people have good intentions when they go on excursions or visit parks that allow you to swim with dolphins.
-But if they knew the truth behind the deceptive dolphin smile, they’d be horrified to know what they were actually supporting.
+Most people have good intentions when they go on excursions or visit parks that allow them to swim with dolphins.
+But if they knew the truth behind the deceptive images of dolphin “smiles,” they’d be horrified to know what they were actually supporting.

-Sometimes, dolphins are illegally captured and sold to parks around the world.
+Some dolphins are violently captured and sold to parks around the world.

-Many of the dolphins who are deemed less “attractive”—and, therefore, less profitable—are slaughtered during the capture process and sold as meat to unsuspecting consumers.
+Many dolphins deemed less “attractive”—and, therefore, less profitable—are slaughtered during the capture process and sold as meat to unsuspecting consumers.

-Captive dolphins are often housed in incompatible groups, and because of the cramped conditions of their enclosures, they’re unable to escape conflicts.
+At marine parks, dolphins are often housed in incompatible groups.
+Because of the cramped conditions of their enclosures, they’re unable to escape conflicts with other frustrated animals.

-Many dolphins develop painful conditions, such as stomach ulcers, and some die prematurely from the stressful conditions of captivity.
+Many dolphins develop painful conditions, such as stomach ulcers, and some die prematurely from the stressful conditions of confinement.

-Many illnesses can be passed from dolphins to human visitors, including viral, fungal, and bacterial infections such as salmonella.
-People have also been bitten and sustained broken bones during their swimming sessions.
+Many illnesses, including viral, fungal, and bacterial infections such as salmonella, can be passed from dolphins to human visitors.
+People have also been bitten and sustained broken bones during interactions with these animals.

-Learn more about the marine-mammal captivity industry and the true cost that dolphins pay.
-Never visit or attend marine parks or participate in swim-with-dolphins programs.
+Learn more about the cruel marine park industry and the true harm it does to dolphins.
+Please never visit or attend marine parks or participate in “swim with dolphins” programs.